-Before presenting the proof let us consider one case related to two-dimensional homogeneous spaces where the argument is very specific since Proposition \ref{nc.11.16.20} is not valid and therefore the technique of semi-compatible fields does not work.
+Before presenting the proof let us consider one case related to two-dimensional homogeneous spaces where the argument is very specific since Proposition \ref{nc.11.16.20} is not applicable in dimension 2 and therefore the technique of semi-compatible fields does not work.

-\begin{example} Consider $G=SL_2$ as a subvariety of $\C^4_{a_1,a_2,b_1,b_2}$ given by $a_1b_2-a_2b_1=1$, i.e. matrices
+\begin{example} Consider $G=SL_2$ as a subvariety of $\C^4_{a_1,a_2,b_1,b_2}$ given by $a_1b_2-a_2b_1=1$, i.e., matrices

 are elements of $G$.
 Let $T\simeq \C^*$ be the torus consisting of the diagonal elements and $N$ be the normalizer of $T$ in $SL_2$.
 That is, $N/T \simeq \Z_2 =\Gamma_1$ where the matrix generates the nontrivial coset of $N/T$.